 Patterns will tell you how many chain stitches you need by saying “chain 4” or “chain 100”.
 You can clearly see each stitch on your chain and they should be easy to count.

 Your stitches should be neat, not too loose, and not too tight.

 Hold the yarn firmly in your fingers, but allow it to glide.
 It should slide easily through your fingers as you make your stitches.

-middle finger should always be holding your chain just below the crochet
+Your thumb and middle finger should always be holding your chain just below the crochet hook.

 Make a couple of stitches and then adjust your hold so it is back up under the hook.